Werewolf: The Apocalypse – Earthblood: Plot

-Development
+Development and release

 Werewolf: The Apocalypse – Earthblood was developed by Cyanide in the game engine Unreal Engine 4, with cooperation from White Wolf Publishing to help make the game stay true to White Wolf's Werewolf: The Apocalypse tabletop role-playing game that Earthblood is based on.
 The game is directed by Julien Desourteaux, with Martin Ericsson serving as lead writer.
 The entire level design team from Cyanide's earlier game Styx: Shards of Darkness also worked on Earthblood, and there were according to Desourteaux a lot of things carrying over from Shards of Darkness into Earthblood, although they had to develop combat from scratch.

 Prior to the start of development of the game, the developers considered various genres for an adaptation of Werewolf: The Apocalypse, such as a brawler or an isometric role-playing game, before deciding on an action role-playing game.
 Early questions they asked, that would form the game, included "When will you rage?", "When will you use violence?", "When will you have had enough?", and "What is the price of changing the world through violence?"; they wanted to avoid giving out answers considered correct, and wanted to let the player think about it for themselves and come up with answers.

 According to Desourteaux, this question of rage management is the main theme of the game; a branching narrative was considered to facilitate the exploration of these questions, but eventually the developers decided on a largely linear story with minor branches.
 Ericsson described the game as being strongly focused on its narrative, and therefore having a defined protagonist, and a fixed story with themes such as family, estrangement, cynicism, and idealism.

-Pre-production of the game began around late 2016, following Paradox Interactive's purchase of White Wolf in 2015, and the game was announced in January 2017.
-It was originally set to be published by Focus Home Interactive, but switched publishers to Nacon in 2018 following Nacon's purchase of Cyanide.
+Pre-production of the game began around late 2016, following Paradox Interactive's purchase of White Wolf in 2015.

+In January 2017, Paradox Interactive AB announced the video game's partnership with Focus Home Interactive, under the title Werewolf: The Apocalypse – The Official Video Game.
+The game was originally to be published by Focus Home Interactive, but switched publishers to Nacon in 2018 following Nacon's purchase of Cyanide.
 It was presented for the first time at E3 2019 in Los Angeles in June 2019, and was exhibited at PDXCON 2019 in October.

-The game was eventually released on February 4, 2021 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X.
+In June 2019, the game's release title was changed to Werewolf: The Apocalypse – Earthblood.
+Werewolf: The Apocalypse – Earthblood was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on February 4, 2021.